-This Spill Contingency Plan (Plan) was developed to establish and document practices for responsible management of controlled substance spills at the Ekati Diamond Mine.
-Guiding the development and implementation of the Plan has been the principle that an effective and high quality Spill Contingency Plan must provide:
+This Spill Contingency Plan (Plan) was developed to establish and document practices for responsible management of controlled substance spills at the EKATI Diamond Mine (EKATI); to encourage consistent approaches; and to promote improved response capability.
+The Plan is underpinned by BHP Billiton Canada Inc.'s (BBCI) Health, Safety, Environment & Community (HSEC) Policy and minimum standards set by regulatory requirements.
+Guiding the development and implementation of the Plan has been the principle that an effective and high-quality Spill Contingency Plan must provide:

-- A clear chain of command for all spill related emergency activities. - Accountability for the performance of the spill response. - Well-defined expectations regarding spill response and subsequent clean-up programs. - Well-defined task and operational hazards/risk. - Comprehensive hazard prevention and control methods. - Reporting and record keeping requirements to track program progress.
+- 1. A clear chain of command for all spill-related emergency activities. - 2.
+Accountability for the performance of the spill response. - 3.
+Well-defined expectations regarding spill response and subsequent clean-up programs. - 4.
+Well-defined task and operational hazards/risk. - 5.
+Comprehensive hazard prevention and control methods. - 6.
+Reporting and record keeping requirements to track program progress.

-This Spill Contingency Plan has been developed with Ekati and area specific hazardous/risk analysis in mind.
+This Spill Contingency Plan has been developed with EKATI and area-specific hazardous/risk analysis in mind.
 It outlines the necessary resources, personnel, logistics and initial actions to facilitate a prompt, coordinated and rational approach to emergency incidents.
 This Spill Contingency Plan also contains sufficient detail to enable those who are involved to respond effectively.
 Each person within the facility must know their role as well as the roles of those with whom they will interact.